bolotnikov/gamedevland/docs/tower-defense.md

 ## 9. Player

-The player class will store information about the available number of coins and the number of lives remaining:
+The player class will store information about the available number of coins and the remaining number of lives:

 ```javascript
 import { App } from "../system/App";